 - What could be the different pathways towards these different forms of chemical pesticide-free agriculture?

-The outcomes of this study will be presented on 2023, March 21st, during a one-day conference in Paris.
+The outcomes of this study will be presented on 2023, March 21st, during a one-day conference in Paris and online.

 Venue: Grand amphithéâtre de la MGEN, 3 square Max-Hymans 75015 Paris